-His natural resource public policy experience includes serving as a public information specialist for the Idaho Department of Fish and game and serving a legislative adviser for the Idaho Fish and Wildlife Foundation and the Idaho Wildlife Federation.
+His natural resource public policy experience includes serving as a public information specialist for the Idaho Department of Fish and game and serving as legislative advisor for the Idaho Fish and Wildlife Foundation and the Idaho Wildlife Federation.

-SCOTT SMITH, wildlife educator and paramedic was trained in emergency medicine in the United States Navy and served from 1992 – 2006.
+SCOTT SMITH, wildlife educator and paramedic was trained in emergency medicine as a combat medic in the United States Navy and served from 1992 – 2006.
 He then worked as a veterinary technician for six years prior to his present paramedic work.
 He currently works for the Kuna Rural Fire District and teaches emergency medical services classes.